-According to the latest studies, spring flowers with bulbs like daffodil is considered poisonous for dogs.
-Although the entire plant is considered poisonous to dogs, it is the Daffodil’s bulb that is the most toxic.
-If your dog swallows any portion of the aforementioned flower, it can lead to vomiting, diarrhoea, abdominal pain.
+According to the latest studies, spring flowers with bulbs like daffodil are considered poisonous to dogs.
+Although the entire plant is considered poisonous to dogs, it is the Daffodil bulb that is the most toxic.
+If your dog swallows any portion of the aforementioned flower, it can lead to vomiting, diarrhoea, and abdominal pain.
 In severe cases, it might cause a serious drop in blood pressure.

-Another flower that has proved to be hazardous for dogs is the tulip.
+Another flower that has proved to be dangerousfor dogs is the tulip.
 The flower in its entirety is harmful; however, its bulb is considered fatal.
-Exposure of tulip to your dog can cause oral irritation, excessive slavering and nausea.
+Exposure to tulip to your dog can cause oral irritation, excessive slavering and nausea.

 Another popular flower that is harmful to your dog is oleander.
-It is an ornamental flowering shrub and is commonly found in the southern United States and California.
-It contains cardiac glycosides, which is similar to digoxin.
+It is an ornamental flowering shrub commonly found in the southern United States and California.
+It contains cardiac glycosides, which are similar to digoxin.
 These elements are considered very toxic to dogs.
-It can cause fatal heart abnormalities, muscle tremors, incoordination, vomiting and bloody diarrhoea
+It can cause fatal heart abnormalities, muscle tremors, incoordination, vomiting and bloody diarrhoea.

 Cyclamen is another flower that can be very dangerous for your dog.
-It is also known as “sowbread”.
-It is a common household flowering plant; however, it has major content of “terpenoids”, which is poisonous for dogs.
+It is also known as “sowbread” and is a common household flowering plant; however, it has major content of “terpenoids”, which are poisonous to dogs.
 It can cause oral irritation, vomiting and diarrhoea.
 In an extreme case, it may lead to heart abnormalities and death.

-Dealing with a dog that has been poisoned by a plant or flower whilst out on a dog walk could be a very scary and problematic situation for you.
-It is better to take preventive measures ahead of the start of spring to avoid unbearable circumstances.
-Not only the plants and flowers are harmful to dogs, organic fertilizers in which small bulbs are planted are also sometimes harmful
+Dealing with a dog poisoned by a plant or flower whilst out on a dog walk could be a very scary and toughsituation for you.
+It is better to take preventative measures ahead of spring to avoid unbearable circumstances.
+Not only the plants and flowers are harmful to dogs, but organic fertilizers in which small bulbs are planted are also sometimes harmful